usnistgov/pyramidio/README.md

 * `SequenceFileArchiver`: save files in a Hadoop sequence file.
 * `HdfsArchiver`: save files on a HDFS filesystem.
 * `TarOnHdfsArchiver`: save files in a tar file created on a HDFS filesystem.
+* `S3Archiver`: save files to a folder on a S3 bucket.

 As for the `PartialImageReader`s:
 * `BufferedImageReader`: read an image from the disk and store it in RAM.